gerisd/Face_Recognition/README.md

 * Results: Contains resulting images
 * main.py: Uses the trained model on a piCamera module and classifies individuals if applicable
 * main_images.py: Uses the trained model on test images stored in dataset and classifies them
-* **NOTE:** the file paths for imported image datasets and exported pickle files must be changed appropriately
+* **NOTE:** the file paths for imported image datasets and exported pickle files must be changed appropriatelyy

 ## Results
 ### main_images.py